ludvigknutsmark/Kvaser/README.md

 # Kvaser

-Automatic tool for Certificate-unpinning on Android applications.
+Automatic tool for Certificate unpinning on Android applications.
 Complete with an example app.

 ## What is Certificate-pinning?
 Certificate pinning or SSL-pinning is a technique applications uses to prevent MITM-attacks for HTTPS traffic between the application and server.
 Certificate pinning means that the servers certificate is "hardcoded" on the device in such a way that if the HTTPS certificate from the server does not match the hardcoded value the connection fails.